Living In London: Is It Worth The Cost?

 For longer walks, go to north London, where you can find Hampstead Heath’s forested trails and bathing ponds.

-The list of things you can do for free in London is quite long.
+You can find the full list of things you can do for free in London on the Visit London website.

 The pros and cons of living in London